end2endzone/RapidAssist/INSTALL.md

 To build the software, execute the following steps:

+1) Build and install all software prerequisites before building this software.

-1) Get a copy of the source code by using one of the following methods:
+2) Get a copy of the source code by using one of the following methods:
    * Download the source code of the project from an existing [tags](http://github.com/end2endzone/RapidAssist) and extract the downloaded zip file to a local directory (for example `c:\projects\RapidAssist` or `~/dev/RapidAssist`).
    * Clone the github repository by running `git clone "https://github.com/end2endzone/RapidAssist"`.

-2) Generate the project files for your build system.
+3) Generate the project files for your build system.
 From your source code directory, enter the following commands:
 ```
 mkdir build
 cd build